 Cons of Tinctures

-- As with edibles, effects can be overwhelming, especially if the tincture has a high amount of THC in it.
+- As with edibles, the effects can be overwhelming, especially if the tincture has a high amount of THC.

 - Again, as with edibles, the label is not always accurate.
 Tinctures do not always contain the cannabinoids that are stated on the label.

-- Badly-made tinctures may contain a whole host of harmful chemicals, cutting agents, and pathogens, as well as synthetic cannabinoids.
+- Badly-made tinctures may contain harmful chemicals, cutting agents, pathogens, and synthetic cannabinoids.

 RSO is a concentrated form of cannabis, where the cannabinoids and terpenoids of a cannabis plant are “stripped” using a solvent (such as isopropyl alcohol, butane, or ethanol).
 The solvent is then evaporated from the mixture, leaving behind a thick, brownish-blackish oil.
 This can be eaten.